docutils/docutils/docutils/docs/user/latex.rst

 A lone top-level section title is (usually) transformed to the document title (see `section structure`_).

+Settings:
+  doctitle_xform_, documentclass_, use-latex-docinfo_, template_

-The format of the document title is defined by the `document class`_.
-The "article" document class uses an in-page title and the "report" and "book" classes write a separate title page.
-See the `TeX FAQ`_ on how to customize the `style of document titles`_.
+The format of the document title is defined by the `document class`_ and can be modified by `latex packages`_.
+The "article" document class uses an in-page title while the "report" and "book" classes use a separate title page.

-The default title page shows only title and subtitle, date and author are shown in the `document info`_ table.

-Options:
-  use-latex-docinfo_

-  ``--template=titlepage.tex`` Put docinfo and abstract into the title page.
-  A separate title page is used also with the "abstract" document class.
+See section Templates_ and the `TeX FAQ`_ on how to customize the `style of document titles`_.

 .. _section structure: rst/quickref.html#section-structure
+.. _doctitle_xform: config.html#doctitle-xform
 .. _TeX FAQ: https://texfaq.org/
 .. _style of document titles: https://texfaq.org/FAQ-titlsty

 field lists
 -----------